US adds 559K jobs as firms still struggle to fill positions

-Last month’s job gain was above April’s revised total of 278,000, the Labor Department said Friday, yet well short of employers' need for labor.
+Last month’s job growth was above April’s revised total of 278,000, the Labor Department said Friday, yet well short of employers' need for labor.
 The unemployment rate fell to 5.8% from 6.1%.

 The speed of the rebound from the recession has caught employers off guard and touched off a scramble to hire.
 The reopening of the economy, fueled by substantial federal aid and rising vaccinations, has released pent-up demand among consumers to eat out, travel, shop, attend public events and visit with friends and relatives.